dopplerchase/DeepTor/README.md

 # DeepTor
 This repository is all the code for expanding upon the work by [Lagerquist et al. (2020)](https://journals.ametsoc.org/view/journals/mwre/148/7/mwrD190372.xml).

+A substantial portion of the code was synthesized by Dr. Lagerquist in his [GewitterGefahr](https://github.com/thunderhoser/GewitterGefahr) package.
+This new package is to adapt Dr. Lagerquist's code to my own coding style.

 ## Getting Started
 1. In a terminal window, clone this repository to your local machine with the command `git clone https://github.com/dopplerchase/DeepTor.git`.